 17 of 26

 The Oregon Coast Highway traverses this iconic arch bridge, located a few miles south of Heceta Head Lighthouse.

 Heceta Head Lighthouse, Florence

-No visit to the area would be complete without a stop at this iconic working lighthouse.
+No Oregon Coast road-trip would be complete without a stop at this iconic working lighthouse.

 Heceta Head Light

 The 56-foot-tall lighthouse shines the strongest beam on the Oregon Coast and has stood sentry on the shore since 1888.
 The lighthouse and adjacent keepers quarters are on the National Register of Historic Places.

 Get equal helpings of nature and culture in this small-town gem located at the base of the Coastal Pacific Range.
 From exploring the old-growth forests and tidal blowholes of nearby Cape Perpetua Scenic Area to tasting wine and seafood back in town, Yachats is a favorite place to unwind on the state's central coast.